NepuShiro/Thundagun/README.md

 - **Issues**: Report bugs or request features via the repository's Issues section.
 - **Pull Requests**: Submit code contributions through Pull Requests.

-## Disclaimer

-**Note**: Thundagun is experimental and may not cover all edge cases.
-Users should test different configurations to find optimal settings for their systems.